A payment of £115 + VAT will enable the access to the online self-review tool. The self-review tool will determine your school’s overall level.

 We recommend that you discuss certain criteria (1.4, 1.5a, 1.5b, 1.6a, 1.6b, 1.7, 1.11b, 1.11c, 2.2b, 4.8b, 4.8d) in your school’s Senior Leadership meetings.
 We also advise that your Governors contribute towards certain criteria too (1.4, 1.5a, 1.5b, 1.7, 4.3b, 4.8d, 4.9a)

-Once you have completed the Self-Review Tool and gained agreement from colleagues/governors, you click on ‘Submit’.
-You will then receive an email confirming that your assessment has been completed and you will no longer be able to edit.
+Once you have completed the self-review tool and gained agreement from colleagues/governors, you click on ‘Submit’.
+You will then receive an email confirming that your self-review has been completed and you will no longer be able to edit.

 In order to have this self-review validated you will need to request a verification visit.
 This visit has been praised by teachers as an invaluable experience.

 Once you have been independently verified we will supply a printed certificate, a verification report and an electronic logo to digitally promote your achievement.